Off-Nadir Delta

 Situational Awareness Dashboard

-Your daily global situational picture — where world events meet satellite imagery.
+Your daily global risk picture — where scattered risk signals meet satellite verification.
 See what is happening, what changed, and what it means, all on one screen.

-Quick Answer: A situational awareness dashboard brings scattered, fast-moving information into one screen so you can see the current picture at a glance.
-The Delta Watchfloor does this for global events: it maps geolocated geopolitical and security signals, shows what changed since your last visit, lets you scrub history, and links each event to satellite imagery and an AI deep-dive — free to browse, no GIS required.
+A situational awareness dashboard brings scattered, fast-moving information into one screen so you can see the current picture at a glance.
+The Delta Watchfloor does this for global events: it maps geolocated geopolitical and security signals, says whether each one is independently reported and whether a satellite could settle it, lets you scrub history, and links each event to imagery and an AI deep-dive — free to browse, no GIS required.

 Live Global Feed